 Access and Use an API Key (Developers/Users)

-Once enabled, a logged-in user can retrieve an API key from the username
+Once enabled, a logged-in user can retrieve an API key via username > External Tool Access

 Click Generate API Key